joakim/kay/README.md

 #### Cell types

-- **Object** cells have closure and always return themselves
+- **Object** cells are not executable
-- **Method** cells have closure, take arguments and can return values
+- **Block** cells are executable, only returning themselves
-- **Block** cells (do/do not, undecided) have closure and always return themselves
+- **Method** cells are executable, take arguments and return values

-All cell types are first-class reference types passed by value, supporting receptors.
-Each have their own literal.
+All cell types are first-class reference types that are passed by value and have closure.
+All cells support receptors.

 <br/>